ubco-cmps/data301_course/about/syllabus.md

 - Doing tests collaboratively (tests **must** be done by yourself and alone)
 - Sending others your test questions and/or answers
 - Sharing any course material onto Chegg, Course Hero, Slader, or other similar sites
-- Searching for solutions to course material on Chegg, Course Hero, Slader or other similar sites
+- Searching for solutions to course material on Chegg, Course Hero, Slader, or other similar sites
 - Blindly googling the question in hopes of finding someone who had a similar question and then copying their answer
     - Note, googling to find resources to understand specific concepts or general ideas is highly encouraged!
 - Having a tutor/friend/nemesis complete and submit your work for you